dentarg/auth0-blog/_posts/2018-01-09-authenticate-firebase-and-angular-with-auth0-part-1.markdown

   }
 ```

-In addition to passing in Angular router, AngularFireAuth, and the HTTP client, we'll check the current authentication status of the user when this service initializes to determine if they have a valid existing session or not.
+In addition to passing in the Angular router, AngularFireAuth, and the HTTP client, we'll check the current authentication status of the user when this service initializes to determine if they have a valid existing session or not.

 The `login()` method looks like this: